 Figure 6-15.
-Adding a Button object to the iPhone interface
+Moving a Button object onto the iPhone view

 Next, double-click the Button that was just added to the iPhone interface.
 This allows the title of the button to be changed.
 So, change the title from Button to Name, as shown in Figure 6-16.
 Many different interface objects work just like this.
 Simply double-click and the title or text of the object can be changed.
 Changing the text of a button can also be done in the actual code, but it's much simpler doing as much as possible in the interface editor.